 Prices are tax included

-Most importantly, we only stock products that provide full ingredient disclosure, including the specific plant oil contained in the product - we do not accept simply "plant-based surfactant" or "vegetable oil".
+We only stock products that provide full ingredient disclosure, including the specific plant oil contained in the product - we do not accept simply "plant-based surfactant" or "vegetable oil".

 What is Biome’s stance on palm oil?

 We actively speak to suppliers about removing palm oil from their products - for example, we helped encourage Beauty and the Bees to remove palm oil from their products.
 We admire their leadership in making the change.
+We have also removed ranges that would not disclose on their packaging what "vegetable surfactant" they use.

 Palm oil free ranges offered at Biome include: